hmmbug/digitalbangkokrecorder/content/blog/2020/03/treatise-on-vaccination/index.md

 ---

-Smallpox was rife throughout Siam and returned every year, affecting much of the population -- Dr Bradley himself lost his daughter to it.
+Smallpox was rife throughout Siam and returned every year, affecting much of the population -- Dr Bradley himself lost a daughter to it.
 He worked on a vaccination and documented his efforts in his treatise of 1844.

 <!--more-->